 When someone accepts your bid, you create what is called an “agreement” in the system.
 This dictates payment terms.
 You can be paid by hour, by task, in milestones, or even using recurring payments.
 Payment happens securely through the system, with the ability to confirm when a project is funded.

 The guru.com payment system is a little convoluted.
 It’s not a simple case of Guru taking a percentage of your earnings.
-(Although it’s fair to say that with Upwork’s 2019 fee changes, Upwork is beginning to use a similar model).
+(Although it’s fair to say that since the most recent fee changes, Upwork is beginning to use a similar model).

 It’s free to use Guru, and you get 10 job bids per month.
-Then there are various pricing structures if you want more bids, from $10 for 20 bids to $100 for 250 bids.
-There is also a job fee, where 4.95-8.95% is taken from your project payments.
+Then there are various paid membership plans ranging from $11.95 to $49.95 per month.
+These plans offer more bids and can also reduce the Guru job fee, where 5-9% is taken from your project payments.
 This is notably lower than Upwork’s highest 20% rate.
-You can see more about Guru’s costs here.

 You set up an account for free, define what you do and then get notified when people submit an order.
 When someone contacts you, you can communicate directly through the system, as with Upwork.